akileshs1708/Lane-Aware-Traffic-Control/README.md

 ## Overview

-This system simulates autonomous mobile robots (AMRs) sharing a typed lane network — the kind of environment found in warehouses, factory floors, or logistics hubs.
+This system simulates autonomous robots sharing a typed lane network — the kind of environment found in warehouses, factory floors, or logistics hubs.
 Each lane carries metadata describing its type, safety level, speed limit, and capacity.
 Robots plan optimal routes, coordinate access to contested lanes, and recover automatically when they deadlock.

-The two built-in scenarios test opposite ends of the complexity spectrum: a well-designed warehouse grid where robots complete without any delay, and a deliberately adversarial circular layout that guarantees a deadlock at step 3 and forces the resolution system to intervene.

 ---